Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Background Modeling via Density Ratio Extrapolation

 \section{Background Modeling via Density Ratio Extrapolation}

 The discrepancy between $3b$ and $4b$ background distributions may be directly quantified in the Control Region, where no signal events are present.
-Under the assumption that these distributions vary sufficiently smoothly between the Control and Signal Regions, this discrepancy may be extrapolated into the signal region to produce a correction of the $3b$ signal region intensity measure $\binten_3^s$, leading to an estimate of $\binten_4^s$.
-This general strategy forms the basis of most existing background modeling methodologies discussed in Section \ref{sec:lit}.
-We first recall in this section how this approach may be carried out using a classifier for discriminating $3b$ and $4b$ events.
-We then develop a new classifier architecture specifically tailored to this type of collider data.
-Beyond its use for background modeling, this classifier will make a reappearance in Section \ref{sec:simulation}, where we use it as a tool for validating fitted background models.
-We will also employ the same classifier architecture for discriminating background and signal events, and ultimately use it as the final binning function in equation \eqref{eq:signal_classifier_setup}.
+Under a suitable modeling assumption, this discrepancy may be extrapolated into the Signal Region to produce a correction of the $3b$ signal region intensity measure $\binten_3^s$, leading to an estimate of $\binten_4^s$.
+This general strategy forms the basis of most background modeling methodologies used in recent di-Higgs searches, as discussed in Section~\ref{sec:intro}.
+The aim of this section is to recall how this approach may be carried out using a classifier for discriminating $3b$ and $4b$ events.
+We then {propose a classifier} specifically tailored to this type of collider data, which will be used in our numerical studies.